-7.6 Biomass repowering (full bioenergy retrofitting)
+7.4 Biomass conversions (full bioenergy retrofitting)

 Biomass repowering is the evolution of direct co-firing to very high shares of biomass in the fuel mixture, often up to 100%.
 This option requires the change of the fuel feeding, milling and burning system to something suitable for biomass.